BMW I7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a BMW i7 are $1,844 a year for full coverage insurance.
-Comprehensive costs on average $516 a year, collision costs $960, and liability coverage costs around $258.
-A liability-only policy costs as low as $306 a year, with high-risk insurance costing around $3,984.
-Teen drivers pay the most at $6,240 a year or more.
+Estimated insurance rates for a BMW i7 are $1,844 a year including full coverage.
+Comprehensive costs on average $516 each year, collision costs $960, and liability insurance is estimated at $258.
+A liability-only policy costs approximately $306 a year, with high-risk insurance costing around $3,984.
+Teens pay the most at $6,240 a year or more.

 Average premium for full coverage: $1,844